D34THWINGS/react-named-router/README.md

 Current matching route (can match only exact paths).

-##### `match(pathname: string)`
+##### `match(pathname: string, matchAll?: boolean)`

-This function returns the route matching exactly the given pathname or null if no match found.
-The returned route object is the object from your route configuration plus two additional properties:
+This function returns the first route matching exactly the given pathname or null if no match found.
+Also matches only route with exact property.
+The returned route object is the object from your route configuration plus two additional
+properties:

 - `regex`: a Regular expression to test pathname against for matching.
 - `parents`: list of parent routes (array of route names).

+The `matchAll` param allows you to match index routes (non exact routes).

 ##### `getPath(name: string, params?: object)`